WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 by a server, the server MUST generate a keepalive response.
 The keepalive MAY contain a nonce, and if so, the server MUST echo it in the response.

-## Telephony Features

-The following events are optional.
-They can be sent by either side of a call, an generally apply only once a call is established.
-Each feature has one side that invokes the feature, and another side which handles it.
-The specification does not define how the handler handles the feature, it only specifies behavior on the interface between them.

-An originator MUST NOT invoke a feature unless the corresponding feature support has been indicated in the advertisement on the TG.

-### Blind Transfer

-Performs a blind transfer of the call.
-The event contains a string which MUST be a valid value for the target URI parameter used when setting up a new call.
-Once the transfer has initiated, the server MUST generate a transfer-reject event if it is unwilling to perform the transfer.
-If it attempts the transfer, it MUST send a transfer-pending event indicating that the transfer is in progress.
-If the transfer target answers the call, the server MUST generate a transfer-success event, followed by an end event, indicating the call is over for this user.
-If the transfer fails, the server MUST generate a transfer-failed event, in which case the call continues.
-Once the transfer target answers, it MUST be sent a transferred-from event, containing the URI of the call from which the transfer happened.

-### Warm Transfer

-transfer-warm: performs a warm transfer.
-For this to work, the endpoint sending the event must be in two calls.
-It sends this event on the one to be transferred to the other.
-The event has a single parameter which specifies the URI of the call to which the transfer is taking place.
-This two calls MUST have the same authority component of their call URI.
-Once the peer receives this event, it MUST perform the transfer.
-The transfer will either complete almost immediately else fail.
-If it succeeds, the peer MUST respond with a transfer-success event; if it fails, respond with a transfer-failed event, in which case the call continues.
-Furthermore, if the transfer succeeds, the transfer target MUST be sent a transferred-from event, containing the URI of the call from which the transfer happened.

-### Hold and Resume

-hold: performs a call hold on the call.
-Either side can initiate this, but only if its peer indicates support.
-Similarly, to inform its peer that it has been placed on hold, either side may send an on-hold event to its peer, but only if hold has been indicated as a capability.
-When an endpoint has been told it is on-hold, it MUST send silence for audio and black screen for video.
-The peer MAY generate music-on-hold or any other suitable content to render while the endpoint is on hold.

-### Mute Indication

-mute: informs the peer that it has muted.
-This is informative for UI purposes, useful in conference calls for example.
-When an endpoint mutes, in addition to sending the mute event, it MUST send silence for audio and black screen for video.
-Similarly, if an endpoint wishes to inform its peer that it is muting its media, it sends a mute event.

-### Park and Retrieve

-TBD

 ## Sending and Receiving Media